lilingxi01/lilingxi01/README.md

 ### 🛰️ Here are some memos for you to know more about me:

-- Product Manager for Software (for 4 years) especially in E-Learning Industry
+- Product Manager for Software (for 3 years) concentrating on an extraordinary User Experience and UI Design

-- Java Software Engineer (for 3 years) concentrating on Android
+- Java Software Engineer (for 4 years) concentrating on Android

-- Good at team leading in any type of teamworks
+- Good at team leading in teamworks of software developing

 ### 🙈 What can I do?

-- Programming: Java, Javascript, Swift(learning), Python(learning), C(learning).
+- Programming: Java, Javascript, Swift(learning), Python(learning), C(learning)

-- Fore-end Development: SwiftUI for iOS, XML for Java, HTML for website.
+- Fore-end Development: SwiftUI for iOS, XML for Java, HTML for website

-- Photos and Videos: Photoshop, Lightroom, Premiere Pro.
+- Photos and Videos: Photoshop, Lightroom, Premiere Pro

 ### 💻 What am I currently aiming for? *(What am I learning or doing?)*